Political Framing Issues

 Washington Post counts Trump’s lies, but how often have you read or heard a report that ties them to proposals.
 Probably one hundred times less than the trumpeting of the policy proposals.

-Huge differences in the relative presentation of alternative views results in a distortion of thoughts (due to ready-made fallback rule of thumb, when you have no personal experience with the issue, the truth lies midway between two most extreme positions you hear).
+The huge differences in the current presentation of alternative views of pandemic, terrorists, white nationalists, immigration and so on results in a vast range of thoughts.
+This is due to the ready-made rule of thumb.
+When you have no personal experience with the issue, the truth lies midway between two most extreme positions you hear.